 Want to know why we are harping on this watchmaker?
 How about 1000 reasons why?

 180 years or so would give any company a certain respected status, more so too with a Swiss watchmaker such as JLC who has spent the bulk of the past two centuries developing horological innovations and perfecting the craft.
 Let's discuss JLC's 1000 hours control; a testing period lasting six weeks while the watches are cased and rigorously examined under many different conditions.

-So what exactly does this virtuous watchmaker from Le Santier Switzerland do during these 1000 hours?
+So what exactly does this virtuous watchmaker from Le Sentier Switzerland do during these 1000 hours?

 Exactly how are JLC watches tested?

 The watches are tested in their cases in a wide variety of different positions and conditions in order to pass the inspection.

 - The watch is tested for everyday wear by putting it in a machine similar to a watch winder that tests it while it is exposed to the type of motion it would experience during daily use.

 - The watch's amplitude and balance are tested while the watch is in 6 different positions

 - The power reserve is tested to ensure that the watch will run as long as Jaeger-LeCoultre claims.

 - The watch is then exposed to different environmental effects such as temperature fluctuations.